What is Couples Therapy & Marriage Counseling?

 What is Marriage Counseling?

 Couples therapy and marriage counseling is a complex process, but in a general sense it can also be thought of as a simple process that lies on a continuum.
-At one end of the continuum you can learn how to stop fighting and reduce conflict in your relationship or marriage.
+At one end of the continuum you can learn how to stop fighting and resolve conflict in your relationship or marriage.
 At the other end of the continuum you can learn how to strengthen passion, intimacy and sex within your relationship.
 In between these two points on the continuum lie skills and practices such as improving communication, increasing understanding, building trust and even working through experiences such as relational traumas.

 At its core, marriage counseling and couples therapy is a process that enables you and your partner to learn, as well as experientially engage, specific skills and practices for strengthening communication and connection in your relationship.
 Whether you want to learn how resolve problems, improve communication, strengthen connection, or achieve specific goals in your relationship or marriage, relationship counseling can move you in the positive direction you want.